jarviscanada/jarvis_data_eng_AlanLee/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (Jan 2024 - present)**: Donec mattis sed justo et sagittis.
-Vestibulum lacinia nulla ipsum.
-Curabitur imperdiet nibh vitae leo lacinia laoreet.
-Nullam accumsan, lectus ut maximus ultricies, augue justo egestas mi, vel bibendum felis.
+**Software Developer, Jarvis (Jan 2024 - present)**: Utilized Docker to containerize applications, integrating PostgreSQL for efficient database management.
+Developed Bash scripts and employed Linux commands to optimize development workflows.
+Engaged in daily scrum meetings, facilitating agile project progression and continuous adaptation to new technologies.

 **Full Stack Developer, inspoboard (Dec 2022 - Jan 2024)**: Developed a JavaScript-based Chrome extension designed for marketing professionals, enhancing our web platform by streamlining ad imports from Facebook and TikTok, resulting in a 94% boost in ad management efficiency; architected a collaborative feature introducing shared workspaces that significantly improved teamwork productivity and user engagement; engineered a bespoke integration with Stripe's API for secure payment transactions, incorporating custom logic for prorated credit calculations for usage-based plan changes, enhancing the user payment experience; and collaborated within a three-person team, focusing on backend development while also taking on significant frontend tasks using React, within a scrum framework to ensure efficient project progression and daily task management.